Python-SIP/sip/docs/introduction.rst

   code is responsible for calling the instance's destructor) and how the ownership may change during the execution of an application

-- the ability to generate bindings for a C++ class library that itself is built on another C++ class library which also has had bindings generated so that the different bindings integrate and share code properly
+- the ability to generate extension modules for a C++ class library that itself is built on another C++ class library which also has had extension modules generated so that the different extension modules integrate and share code properly

 - a sophisticated versioning system that allows the full lifetime of a C++ class library, including any platform specific or optional features, to be